enricorampazzo/enricorampazzo/README.md

 ## Hi there 👋
 My name's Enrico, I am an experienced backend engineer branching out to ML and freelancing :)

-My main area of interest is local LLMs, either on device or on premise: I am currently learning RAG, and especially Graph RAG because I have quite a bit of experience with Neo4J and Cypher.
+My main area of interest is local LLMs, either on device or on premise: an example of this is my [DUitbetter chatbot](http://duitbetter.enricorampazzo.tech) which answers questions about [DU](www.du.ae) offers and products.
+Internally it performs cosine similarity between the question from the user and the questions in the website.
+The answers to the most similar questions are then injected in the LLM prompt which uses them to answer the user question

-Also, because I already have some experience with Docker Compose I want to upgrade to Kubernetes, wish me luck 😅

-Last but not least, since I bought a laptop with an NPU I am trying to learn as much as possible about NPUs and how to leverage them: you can see some benchmarks [here](https://medium.com/@Enrico_Rampazzo/what-i-learned-from-running-llama-3-locally-on-an-ultralight-laptop-without-a-gpu-3dd4236eb547)
+## My prototypes
+* [Du it better](http://duitbetter.enricorampazzo.tech): a better chatbot for [DU telecom](www.du.ae) this is my first attempt at a graph RAG application
+* [DAMHelper](https://huggingface.co/spaces/enricorampazzo/DAMHelper): a small app to help you fill in those tedious work permit request forms from Dubai Asset Management

 ## My tech stack